theosanderson/taxonium/docs/index.md

 ### Getting around

 Once you have loaded a tree into the Taxonium interface you can explore it.

-You can **pan** by clicking and dragging the tree.
-You can **zoom** by scrolling with the scroll wheel or with the zoom buttons at the bottom right of the tree.
+You can **pan** by clicking and dragging the tree, or using the arrow keys on your keyboard.

+You can **zoom vertically** by scrolling with your mouse, or with the buttons at the bottom right of the window, or with the + and - keys on your keyboard.

-By default you will zoom the tree **vertically**.
-You can press the toggle-zoom-axis button in the bottom right to toggle to zooming **horizontally** (but you will probably only want to do this briefly).
+You can **zoom horizontally** by scrolling with your mouse whilst holding down Ctrl, or by toggling the scroll type with the icon in the bottom right and then scrolling normally or using the buttons in the bottom right.

 ### Using the minimap

 At the top right of the tree is a minimap showing the whole tree, with a box showing the viewport you are currently looking at.
 You can click on a spot on the minimap to jump the view to a particular place on the minimap.

+### Selecting a node

+Click on a node to select it.
+The bottom of the right hand panel will display information about the node.
+You can click the arrow next to the nodes name to jump the selection up to this node's parent node.

+If this node has descendants, the number of them will be displayed.
+You can click the list icon next to this number to list these descendants.

 ```{note}
 When you zoom in very far on a big tree the view box may look like a horizontal line, but that's just because you are zoomed in on such a small vertical part of the tree.
 ```

 If you want to turn off the minimap you can do so under the settings.

-### Hovering over a node

-Hovering over a node will display some metadata about it.

-### Selecting a node

-Clicking on a node will select it and display its metadata in the bottom region of the right panel (you might have to scroll down in the right panel to reach this).

 ### Colouring the tree